NSF's NOIRLab Call for Standard and Survey Proposals: Semester 2023B

 • The MINERVA-Australis team will deliver the proposer’s raw data, 1D extracted spectra, and radial velocities (if desired by the proposer).

-• Data obtained for US community observers will be archived at NExScI –through the ExoFOP service.
-Archived data will have the option to have a maximum 12 month proprietary period.
+• Data obtained for US community observers will be archived at NExScI through the ExoFOP service.
+Archived data will have the option to have a maximum 12-month proprietary period.

-More information on CHARA and its instruments can be found at http://www.chara.gsu.edu .
+More information on CHARA and its instruments can be found at http://www.chara.gsu.edu

-3.6 Las Cumbres Observatory
+3.7 Las Cumbres Observatory

-3.7 Gemini North and South
+3.8 Gemini North and South

 The Gemini Call contains all of the information necessary to submit a Gemini proposal.
-We suggest strongly that you also read the Gemini CfP if you are requesting Gemini or Subaru-exchange time to be aware of the latest news.
+We suggest strongly that you read the Gemini CfP if you are requesting Gemini or Subaru-exchange time to be aware of the latest news.

 Proposers requesting Gemini time must use the Gemini Phase-I Tool (PIT):